saltstack/salt-windows-msi/README.md

 Windows MSI installer build toolkit
 ================

-The 'wix/' directory (together with wix.sln ?) produces an msi installer using [WiX][WiXId].
+The 'wix/' directory (together with wix.sln ?) produce an msi installer using [WiX][WiXId].

 The build is semi-automated using an [MSBuild][MSBuildId].

 ##Differences vs. NSIS installer##

-This WiX project mimics the NSIS installer as much as possible, with the following exceptions:
+The msi differs from the NSIS installer in:

-- Allows installation to any directory.
+- It allows installation to any directory.
-- Supports unattended installation.
+- It supports unattended installation.
-- The .msi does not download or install the VC++ redistributable.
-The .exe does, but the UI experience is very different.
+- It does not download or install the VC++ redistributable. (??)
-- The .msi UI does not display files as they are copied, only a status bar.
+- Since the msi does not(?) install the Visual C++ redistributable, it must be installed separately(?)

-There are some additional benefits provided via msiexec:
+There are additional benefits:

 - A problem during the .msi install will be rolled back automatically.
-- .msi offers built-in logging (/l option to msiexec).
+- An msi offers built-in logging (/l option to msiexec).

-###Unattended install ("silent install")###
+###On unattended install ("silent install")###

-The msi allows you to install a Salt Minion unattended while still providing customized values for the master hostname, minion id, installation path, etc. using the following command line:
+An msi allows you to install unattended ("silently"), meaning without opening any Windows, while still providing customized values for e.g. master hostname, minion id, installation path, using the following command line:

 > msiexec /i Salt-Minion-$version-$platform.msi /qn [ PROPERTY=VALUE [ ..
-> PROPERTY=VALUE ] ]
+PROPERTY=VALUE ] ]

-Since the .msi does not(?) install the Visual C++ redistributable, it must be installed separately(?)

 Available properties:

 - INSTALLFOLDER: Where to install the files.
 Default is 'c:\salt'.
 - MASTER\_HOSTNAME: The master hostname.
 The default is 'salt'.
 - MINION\_HOSTNAME: The minion id.
 The default is '%COMPUTERNAME%'.
 - START\_MINION\_SERVICE: Whether to start the salt-minion service after installation.
 The default is false.

 ##General Requirements##